NuevoFoundation/workshops/content/english/unity/colliders.md

 weight: 6
 ---

-The reason Nuvi runs off is because there are no colliders.
+The reason Nuvi runs off is because there are no colliders to stop them.

 {{< notice info >}}
 Colliders allow two objects to touch each other.